spacemit-com/docs/en/graphics/graphics_driver_framework.md

 Due to copyright restrictions, the DDK (Device Development Kit) for the PVR GPU cannot be provided directly.
 User-space closed-source code is provided as shared libraries (`.so`) offering OpenGLES, Vulkan, and OpenCL APIs.

-The way to enable the PVR GPU driver on bianbu-linux and bianbu-desktop is as follows:
+The way to enable the PVR GPU driver on buildroot and bianbu is as follows:

-#### bianbu-linux
+#### buildroot
 Enable it in the configuration file when compiling Buildroot:

 ```shell